 Urfwick or Urf the Manatee is the most expensive league skin you could ever find in the Riot Store, costing an astounding 5000 RP.
 However, it was discounted to 50 RP and 500 RP for a couple of weeks, before being returned back to 5000 RP on the last day.
 Because it was ultra-expensive, and only available for a limited period, you will not see Urfwick too often, if ever.

 That was our take on the world of rare League skins.
 All of these skins have unique stories behind them and are much more than a plain visual upgrade.

 We hope you enjoyed this article about the absolute rarest skins in League of Legends even though most of them aren’t acquirable anymore.
 But that’s what makes them so rare, right?

-If you're totally into LoL in the same way as we are here at TGG, feel free to check out our article of the best LoL betting sites.
+If you’re totally into LoL in the same way as we are here at TGG, feel free to check out our article on the best LoL betting sites.